gospel-desk/www.logstown.com/working-on-a-building/index.md

 included in later searches.
-I performed two more specific searches for "working on a building casey driessen" and "[...] tim o'brien," to satisfy myself that I had made a reasonable effort to discover all available recordings by these two masterful fiddle players.
-Lastly, I cross-checked [SecondHandSongs](https://secondhandsongs.com/performance/776841/versions), and I did pick up a few more that way.
+I performed two more specific searches for "working on a building casey driessen" and "[...] tim o'brien," to satisfy myself that I had made a reasonable effort to discover all available recordings by these two master fiddlers.
+Lastly, I cross-checked [SecondHandSongs](https://secondhandsongs.com/performance/776841/versions), and I picked up a few more that way.

-As to dates, I pulled them from YouTube descriptions where they seemed good enough.
-In some cases I did a little Google searching to find a year to go with a recording (though I haven't bothered to note the breadcrumbs, just the result).
-I used the post date where I had to; where that seemed especially suspect, or where I've only attempted a decade, I've added a question mark.
-I didn't try very hard to sort further by date within years.
+As to dates, I mostly pulled them from YouTube descriptions.
+In some cases I did a little Google searching to find a year to go with a recording (though I decided not to track the details for each case).
+I used the YouTube upload date where I had to; where that seemed especially suspect, or where I've only been able to narrow down to a decade, I've added a question mark.
+I didn't try very hard to sort further by date within years, so consider this a rough and partial ordering.

 Where more than one video presents the same recording, I picked one as the primary and linked the others as "alt."
+The Elvis and B.B.
+King/Little Richard versions have so many uploads that I didn't bother trying to list them all here.

-YouTube doubtless contains recordings of Working on a Building that are not included here (to say nothing of recordings that are not on YouTube at all, or that are already being added now that I've stopped searching).
+YouTube doubtless contains recordings of Working on a Building that are not included here—to say nothing of recordings that are not on YouTube at all, or that are already being added now that I've stopped searching.
 This catalog is, however, sufficient for its intended purpose.
+Enjoy!